lowleveldesign/debug-recipes/README.md

 Debug Recipes
 =============

-This is a repository of my notes collected while debugging various .NET and Windows problems.
+This is a repository of my notes collected while debugging various application problems.
 You can find here commands with example usages, scripts and other debugging materials.
-It is still being constructed so some notes might not be finished - use on your own responsibility.
 Try using **the project search box** while looking for a particular subject.

-I hope you will find them useful.
+I hope you will find the materials useful.
 Any contribution is welcome.

 ## General advice